IEEE UFFC-S Special-Topic School – Waves and Transducers

 Acoustical imaging is based on two fundamental pillars: waves and transducers.
-The waves are essential to probe the interior of the human body, a metal structure, or the earth whereas the transducers are essential to generate and receive the acoustic waves.
-This topical school is built around those two pillars.
+The waves are essential to probe the interior of the object of interest, e.g. the earth, a solid structure, or a human body, whereas the transducers are essential to generate and receive the acoustic waves.
+The IEEE-UFFC-S Special-Topic School Waves and Transducers is built around those two pillars.

-The lectures will be taught in English at an advanced physics and engineering level.
-They will cover topics related to wave propagation (ranging from acoustic field equations to full-waveform inversion), and materials and transducers (ranging from piezo-ceramics and piezo-crystals through to miniaturized high-frequency matrix transducers for integration with electronics).
+The lectures will be taught at an advanced physics and engineering level (Ph.D. or equivalent).
+The course will cover topics related to wave propagation (ranging from acoustic field equations to full-waveform inversion), and materials and transducers (ranging from piezo-ceramics and piezo-crystals to miniaturized high-frequency matrix transducers for integration with electronics).

-By combining theory with simple hands-on practical work using computers, instrumentation, and piezoelectric materials, the students will gain significant understanding about the foundations of medical ultrasound and other related applications.
+By combining oral lectures with simple hands-on practical work using computers, instrumentation, and piezoelectric materials, the students will gain a significant understanding of the foundations of medical ultrasound, non-destructive testing, and other related applications.